howtographql/howtographql/content/backend/graphql-java/5-authentication.md

 </Instruction>

-Restart Jetty and enjoy the fruit of your labor in Graph*i*QL:
+Restart Jetty and enjoy the fruit of your labor in GraphiQL:

 ![](http://i.imgur.com/5m3uc2I.png)